Winston, Bucs want win -- and to avoid infamy -- vs. Falcons

 Jones is battling a knee injury and his status for Sunday will be updated later this week.
 Atlanta, which is averaging 31 points during its three-game winning streak, had defeated the Buccaneers five straight times prior to last month's loss.

 Arians wants to get that second win over the Falcons for one primary reason: to avoid a losing season.
 "8-8 tastes a whole lot better all offseason," Arians said.
-"So yeah, we talked about it in the locker room right after the (Jacksonville win, which improved the team to 5-7 on Dec.
-1).
+"So yeah, we talked about it in the locker room right after the (Houston win).
 There are no losers in this locker room -- let's make sure of it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)